 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath or just above the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.

 After the implant has bonded to the jawbone, the second phase begins.
-Dr. Burstein will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Your surgeon will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.
 Remember that the actual crown is made and placed over the implant by your dentist.

 Surgical Advances in Dental Implants